aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/fungible-asset.md

 1. Run `npm run move:init` - a command to initialize an account to publish the Move contract.
 When you run that command it will:

    - Generate a new CLI `.aptos/config.yaml` file that holds a profile with the account private key, account address, and network configuration.
-   - Configure your development environment and add a `VITE_MODULE_ADDRESS` variable into the `.env` file with the account address from the previous step.

 2. To set who can create a new asset, edit the `.env` file and update `VITE_FA_CREATOR_ADDRESS` to be the address of the account allowed to create assets.